fernandollisboa/blogpost-roo/BLOGPOST.md

 Have you ever asked yourself how hard it is to import data from Excel files (.xlsx) into a Rails project?
 Well, taking into account that .xlsx is not plain-text (like csv) but actually a lot of binary, it should be really hard, right?

 Actually, no!
 Thankfully, there are some very smart people out there who love to share their sollutions with us, and the maintainers of [Roo](https://github.com/roo-rb/roo) are one of those people.
-So today we're gonna learn how to setup and start importing our beloved data from rows in a .xlsx file:
+So today we're gonna learn how to setup the gem and explore different ways to import our beloved data from rows in a .xlsx file:

 ## Creating our spreadsheet and models

 Let's picture this: you're a really big farm owner, who owns a lot of *mighty bulls*.
-You'd like to have them saved as ruby models to check how they are doing, see their information and the offspring count.
-You'd like to have rows with the following information:
+You'd like to have them saved somewhere digitally to keep up with them, so you have the brilliant ideia to represent them as ruby models, see their personal information and the offspring count.
+You'd have rows with the following information:

 | Registration Code | Name            | Born On    | Offspring Total |
 | ----------------- | --------------- | ---------- | --------------- |